angieucc/WriteADataScienceBlogPost/README.md

 # WriteADataScienceBlogPost
-This project communicate the insights about the data analysis for Project 1 from the Data Science specialization in Udacity.
+This project communicate the insights about the data analysis for Project 1 for the Data Science specialization in Udacity.

 Author: Angelina Espinoza-Limon